Dr. Rocio Kiman

 Member of the Astro Outreach department at Caltech

-Since I started my postdoc in September 2022, I've been part of the Astronomy Outreach department at the California Institute of Technology (Caltech).
+I am part of the Astronomy Outreach department at the California Institute of Technology (Caltech).
 As a member, I have given public talks in events like Astronomy on Tap and the Stargazing Lecture (in Spanish).
 I have also participated and help organize events with different activities to interact with the public at events like the Pasadena Science Fair and the International Astronomy Day at Santa Barbara.
-In addition, I participated of a week long outreach trip to Grand Canyon, North Rim and Bryce Canyon National Park where I gave an Astronomy on Tap talk, participated on Star Parties where we used telescopes to show different objects (like Saturn and Jupiter) to the public and talk about astronomy, and participated on a Q&A panel.
-Finally at Bryce Canyon I participated of the event for observing the annular solar eclipse.
+In addition, I participated of a week long outreach trip for the annular solar eclipse in 2023 to Grand Canyon, North Rim and Bryce Canyon National Park where I gave an Astronomy on Tap talk, participated on Star Parties where we used telescopes to show different objects (like Saturn and Jupiter) to the public and talk about astronomy, and participated on a Q&A panel.
+In April 2024, I co-organized a two day event for the total solar eclipse in Piedras Negras, Mexico, in collaboration with the Instituto Tecnologico de Piedras Negras, for around 2000 people.
+We organized public talks, a star party and a viewing event of the eclipse for the local community.

 Astronomy Volunteer at the Santa Barbara Museum of Natural History

-During July 2022, I was a volunteer at the Santa Barbara Museum of Natural History, where I gave a planetarium show every week in Spanish about our Solar System.
+During July 2022, I was a volunteer at the Santa Barbara Museum of Natural History.
+I got to develop a planetarium show about our Solar System and I performed it in Spanish every week.

 Outreach volunteer at AMNH